 What to expect on this webinar

-Megan Nevels, an expert in anti-bias and positive school climate initiatives at K-12 schools will share tools to begin a journey towards anti-racism, and empower you to incorporate them into teaching practices.
+This informational webinar is led by Megan Nevels, an expert in anti-bias and positive school climate initiatives at K-12 schools.
+She’ll share tools to begin a journey towards anti-racism, and empower you to incorporate them into teaching practices.

 During the first 45-minutes of the webinar, Scoot educators will learn:

 - key terms and language related to anti-racism

 - research on how racism shows up in students, teachers, and classrooms as early as pre-school

 - teaching strategies to disrupt racism in learning spaces

 - ways to respond to racist language and remarks